RAW-Network/videra/README.md

 ## ✨ Features

-* 🎯 **Smart Target Compression**: Achieve your desired file size without compromising quality.
-Videra uses two-pass FFmpeg encoding to intelligently calculate the optimal bitrate, delivering excellent results with minimal file size

-* 🚀 **GPU Acceleration**: Enjoy lightning-fast performance with support for NVIDIA (NVENC), AMD (AMF/VA-API), and Intel (QSV/VA-API) hardware encoders.
-Videra automatically falls back to CPU if no GPU is available, ensuring universal compatibility

-* 💻 **Modern UI**: A sleek, single-purpose interface built with HTML5, CSS3, and vanilla JavaScript.
-Videra emphasizes usability and clarity with a dark theme and responsive layout that works across devices

-* 📊 **Live Progress Feedback**: Users can track compression in real time, thanks to direct integration with FFmpeg's logging output during both Pass 1 (analysis) and Pass 2 (compression)

-* 🐳 **Docker Optimized**: Built for portability and security, Videra is deployed using a multi-stage Dockerfile that produces a lean production image, running as a non-root user by default

-* 🧹 **Auto Cleanup**: To protect user privacy and save disk space, all compressed files are automatically deleted after 1 hour.
-In addition, orphaned files in uploads, compressed, and logs directories are cleaned at every server startup
+* 🎯 **Target File Size**
+Choose how small you want your video and Videra will keep the quality while reducing the size

+* 🚀 **Faster with GPU Support**
+Speeds up the process using your graphics card when available but still works well without it

+* 💻 **Simple Clean Modern Interface**
+Easy to use with a dark theme that looks great on computers tablets and phones

+* 📊 **Live Progress Tracking**
+Shows you the compression progress in real time so you always know what’s going on

+* 🐳 **Runs Anywhere Without Setup**
+Videra is ready to use in different environments with no extra steps or configurations

+* 🧹 **Automatic Cleanup for Privacy and Space**
+Your videos are deleted after one hour and unused files are removed when the app starts

 ---